I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-fsrtlincrementccfastreadresourcemiss.md

 <p>This routine does not return a value.</p>

 ## -remarks
 <p><b>FsRtlIncrementCcFastReadResourceMiss </b>increments the CcFastReadReadResourceMiss performance counter in the per processor control block of cache manager system counters.
-This counter indicates that a fast I/O read operation (<a href="https://msdn.microsoft.com/library/windows/hardware/ff545791">FsRtlCopyRead</a>) was called, but fast I/O was not possible because the file resource could not be acquired for shared access. </p>

-<p>File system drivers should call this function to update the performance counter if the driver chooses to override the default fast I/O read handler.</p>

-<p><b>FsRtlIncrementCcFastReadResourceMiss </b>increments the CcFastReadReadResourceMiss performance counter in the per processor control block of cache manager system counters.
-This counter indicates that a fast I/O read operation (<a href="https://msdn.microsoft.com/library/windows/hardware/ff545791">FsRtlCopyRead</a>) was called, but fast I/O was not possible because the file resource could not be acquired for shared access. </p>
+This counter indicates that a fast I/O read operation (<a href="ifsk.fsrtlcopyread">FsRtlCopyRead</a>) was called, but fast I/O was not possible because the file resource could not be acquired for shared access. </p>

 <p>File system drivers should call this function to update the performance counter if the driver chooses to override the default fast I/O read handler.</p>